 Red Lobster files for Chapter 11 bankruptcy protection

-Red Lobster, a nationwide restaurant chain known for its affordable seafood and cheddar bay biscuits, said late Sunday that it has filed for Chapter 11 bankruptcy protection.
+Red Lobster, the nationwide restaurant chain known for its affordable seafood and cheddar bay biscuits, said late Sunday that it filed for Chapter 11 bankruptcy protection.

 In a statement, Red Lobster said it plans to sell "substantially all" of its assets.
-The company added that its roughly 650 restaurants will remain open and operating during the bankruptcy process.
+The company, which reported roughly $294 million in outstanding debt, added that its roughly 650 restaurants will remain open and operating during the bankruptcy process.

-In May, a company that helps businesses liquidate restaurant equipment revealed that Red Lobster planned to close roughly 50 of tis restaurants.
+The bankruptcy filing comes one week after a company that helps businesses liquidate restaurant equipment revealed that Red Lobster planned to close roughly 50 of its restaurants.

 Red Lobster's roots date back to 1968, when the first restaurant opened in Lakeland, Florida, as a family-owned establishment under local restaurateur Bill Darden.
 The restaurant eventually expanded nationwide, allowing Americans from all corners of the U.S. to enjoy crab, shrimp, lobster and other seafood.